Donna Ockenden Appointed to Lead Leeds Maternity Services Inquiry

 What Happened

-Donna Ockenden was appointed to lead an independent inquiry into maternity services at Leeds hospitals, following reports of failures in care and patient experiences.
+Donna Ockenden was appointed to lead an independent inquiry into maternity services at Leeds hospitals, following a government decision to reverse its earlier stance.

 Why It Matters